All Episodes

 It was so wonderful.

-Um hope and change.
+Hope and change.

-Uh everything was going to be better.
+Everything was going to be better.

 And that's what the administration tried to glom on to this.

-I just I will never forget these as long as I live here.
+I just, I will never forget these as long as I live here.

 The Egyptians are trying to overthrow Mubarak.

-And CNN sends a reporter over there to go to Teriri Square to ask people to comment on how important and relevant to this Obama is and how happy they are with Obama for making their revolution possible.
+And CNN sends a reporter over there to go to Tahriri Square to ask people to comment on how important and relevant to this Obama is and how happy they are with Obama for making their revolution possible.

 And they all said Obama's got nothing to do with this.

-And the CNN reporter basically had to tie up all these reports at the end of the day, and there you hear it, people here in the square very happy that President Obama, it wasn't about Obama, but the regime trying to make it about Obama.
+And there you hear it, people here in Tahriri Square, very happy that President Obama, it wasn't about Obama, but the regime trying to make it about Obama.

 And that first revolution is falling apart as we speak.

-So we're gonna work backwards.
+So we're going to work backwards.

 Let's go back.